acarmichael20/Canada-Covid-Testing/page4.md

 ---
 # Coronavirus Positive Test Rate Over Time

 Much of the analysis being done on flattening the curve is centered on the increase in cases of Coronavirus day over day.
-I think focusing on this approach is wrong because the number of cases is tied to the number of tests.
-A better metric to look at what proportion of tests are positive.
+Focusing on this number may be misleading as the number of cases is tied to the number of tests.
+Perhaps a better metric is to look at what proportion of tests are positive.

 <p align="center"><b>Positive Rate = Weekly Positive Tests &divide; Total Weekly Tests</b></p>